Special Warfare Diving and Salvage: History

 Although Bangladeshi Navy personnel were trained on American soil since the 1970s, United States Navy instructors were instrumental in creating SWADS in late 2008.
 SWADS was formally created in 2009 with 150 commandos and 200 divers recruited.
 US Ambassador to Bangladesh Dan Mozena provided assistance in the creation of the unit.

 The unit's lineage is traced back to the Nou Commando frogmen of Sector 10 during the country's Liberation War against Pakistan.
 SWADS operators have participated alongside American Navy SEALs in Joint Combined Training Exchange programs under the Tiger Shark exercises.

 Selection

 SWADS operatives are volunteers from the Navy and are trained in Bangladesh and abroad.
-They do the Naval Commando Basic Course (similar to BUD/S of US Navy SEALs) from SWADS Training area at Rangamati and complete their airborne qualification course from army's School of Infantry and Tactics, Sylhet.
-Further specialist courses are held in various naval and army training bases in Bangladesh as well as in abroad.
+They do the Naval Commando Basic Course (similar to BUD/S of US Navy SEALs) from the SWADS Training area at Rangamati and complete their airborne qualification course from army's School of Infantry and Tactics, Sylhet.
+Further specialist courses are held in various naval and army training bases in Bangladesh as well as abroad.
 The average drop rate of NCB is 95%, and this is only the first step of becoming a SWADS operator.
 SWADS operators receive training from Republic of Korea Navy UDT/SEALs, UK's SAS & SBS, US Marine Force Recon, US Navy SEALS and Turkish SAT.